SolidStill/DF-Capstone-Project/README.md

 ## Motivation and Aims

-Going through a GE campaign at the time of being tasked with this project, I became curious about the relationship between a political party's ups and downs and any associated movements in the sovereign bond markets.
+Going through a UK General Election campaign at the time of being tasked with this project, I became curious about the relationship between a political party's ups and downs and any associated movements in the sovereign bond markets.

 This pipeline serves as a launchpad for potentially investigating that analytically.